Offshoots of Operation Car Wash: Operation Recipient

 The name of the operation refers to the defense presented by one of the targets in a previous investigation called the Trem Pagador ("Pay Train").
 In it, the defense alleged that "if the train was the paymaster, the target was not the recipient".
 According to the Public Prosecutor's Office in Goiás, Camargo Corrêa admitted having paid R$800,000 ($) to Juquinha.
 In that one state alone, the authorities estimated that the scheme diverted R$630 million ($) from the public coffer.

 Operation Xepa

 On 22 March 2016, the 26th phase of Operation Car Wash launched, called Operation Xepa, an offshoot of Operation Acarajé.
-In Operation Xepa, 67 search and seizure warrants, 28 condução coercitiva warrants, 11 temporary arrest warrants and 4 preventive arrest warrants were executed in the states of São Paulo, Brasilia, Santa Catarina, Pernambuco, Minas Gerais, Rio de Janeiro, Rio Grande do Sul, Piauí and Bahia.
+In Operation Xepa, 67 search and seizure warrants, 28 condução coercitiva warrants, 11 temporary arrest warrants and 4 preventive arrest warrants were executed in the states of São Paulo, Brasília, Santa Catarina, Pernambuco, Minas Gerais, Rio de Janeiro, Rio Grande do Sul, Piauí and Bahia.
 The Federal Police discovered, through analysis of documents from the Acarajé operation, cash payments to third parties indicated by senior Odebrecht executives, using financial operators in the parallel foreign exchange market to make illegal payments.